-A Guide to Oregon's Northern Lake County & Beyond ~ 2022 High Desert Golfing at Its Best: Christmas Valley Golf Course

-Condensed Article

-By Robbie Newport

-Golfers are in for a rare treat when in Christmas Valley, as this small remote town in Eastern Oregon is home to the challenging Christmas Valley Golf Course.
+Iconic Table Rock photo by Shelly Leehman Wildlife is everywhere, pronghorn antelope, mule deer, coyotes, jack rabbits and cottontails, and if you're lucky you might spot an elk or two.
+A Guide to Oregon's Northern Lake County & Beyond ~ 2023 High Desert Golfing at Its Best: Christmas Valley Golf Course Condensed Article By Robbie Newport Golfers are in for a rare treat when in Christmas Valley, as this small remote town in Eastern Oregon is home to the challenging Christmas Valley Golf Course.
 Built back in 1964, this 9-hole, high desert, links style golf course is surprisingly long at 3,321 yards from the back tees; in addition, the extremely narrow fairways, small greens, and hard blowing winds combine to make this a tough test for any level golfer.
 Rated by the Oregon Golf Association for all tees for both men and women golfers.
 The course is located in the middle of the town next to the old Christmas Valley Lodge, the library, and Baert Lake.
 When golfers show up, they'll find a modest sized practice green, a driving range practice field (around 300 yards), and a lot of geese in between.
-They'll also see a kiosk near the Parks and Rec building (by the library) where they can find scorecards, pencils, and a sign in sheet with instructions on how to pay.
+They'll also see a kiosk near the Parks and Rec building (by the library) where they can find

+Happy Golfing Photo by Robbie Newport

+scorecards, pencils, and a sign in sheet with instructions on how to pay.

 With no tee times and, generally, no

-wait times, golfers will begin to appreciate the one of a kind attributes Christmas Valley Golf Course offers when it comes to tranquility and peacefulness.
+wait times, golfers will begin to appreciate the one of a kind attributes Christmas Valley Golf Course offers when it comes

+to tranquility and peacefulness.

 At only a few hundred dollars a year for a membership, \$20 for 9-holes, and \$25 for 18-holes, affordable golf rates is another unique attribute the Christmas Valley Golf Course offers.
 Both serious and not so serious golfers alike should experience playing the Christmas Valley Golf Course at least once in their lifetime, if not regularly.
 If they play the ball as it lies, this high desert gem will rival any challenge they've faced before.
 As for the peaceful surroundings and laid back atmosphere, they'll find this pure golfing experience second to none.